Eyevinn/chaos-stream-proxy/README.md

 | `timeout`    | Force a timeout for the response of a specific segment request                            |
 | `throttle`   | Send back the segment at a specified speed of bytes per second                            |

+### Stateful Mode

+By settings the `STATEFUL` env variable to `true`, stateful mode can be enabled, in this mode certain additional features are enabled at the cost of keeping some state in-memory.
+The state cache TTL ín seconds can be configured with the `TTL` env variable, default of 300 seconds.

+Currently the only feature not available when running in stateless mode is relative sequence numbers on HLS livestreams.

 ### Load Manifest url params from AWS SSM parameter store instead

 - Create a .env file at the root the of project
 - fill it like this :

 ```
 AWS_REGION="eu-central-1"
 AWS_SSM_PARAM_KEY="/ChaosStreamProxy/Development/UrlParams"
 LOAD_PARAMS_FROM_AWS_SSM=true
 ```

 - on AWS SSM, create a parameter with name : <em>/ChaosStreamProxy/Development/UrlParams</em>
 - add a value for corruptions, for example : <em>&statusCode=[{i:3,code:500},{i:4,code:500}]</em>